- Daniel Feldman/Daily

 John Beilein wasn’t aware of that.

-Minutes before the Oklahoma City Thunder picked Mitch McGary with the 21st pick, Beilein took to Twitter to warn the Michigan faithful to prepare for another Wolverines to appear on the board.
+Minutes before the Oklahoma City Thunder picked Mitch McGary with the 21st pick, Beilein took to Twitter to warn the Michigan faithful to prepare for another Wolverine to appear on the board.

 Was Beilein just being hopeful?
 Was he trolling Twitter?
 Or did he know something we didn’t?